UBC-MDS/DSCI-532_2024_11_spotify-popularity/reports/m1_proposal.md

 The variables in the `tracks` dataset fall into several key categories:

 * **Identification**:  including `id`, `name`, `artists`, and `id_artists`.
 These variables can help in the unique identification of each track.
-* **Popularity**: Our variable of interest, `popularity`, reflects the listener engagement and is crucial for understanding the listener behavior and making data-driven decisions in the music industry.
+* **Popularity**: Our variable of interest, `popularity`, reflects the listener engagement and is crucial for understanding listener behavior and making data-driven decisions in the music industry..
-* **Release Date**: release data for every track.
+* **Release Date**: release date for every track.
 We will standardize this to capture only the release year and filter out tracks from the last 20 years in the dataset (2000 - 2020) to focus our analysis on contemporary trends and reduce dataset size.
 * **Musical Features** : variables that quantify the musical elements, including `danceability`, `energy`, `key`, `loudness`, `mode`, `speechiness`, `acousticness`, `instrumentalness`, `liveness`, and `valence`.
 * **Temporal Features** :  `duration_ms`, `tempo`, and `time_signature` offer insights into the rhythm and length of the tracks.
 * **Categorical Data** : The `explicit` variable is a binary categorical variable indicating whether a track contains explicit content.